gdbien/fudo-challenge/README.md

     http://localhost:4567/products
   ```
 * **Notes:**
-    If the product name already exists, it updates it.
+    If the product name already exists, it creates a new one with the same name (name is not unique).

 **Get Products**